 This summer I’ve felt a little glum from the combo of the recession’s impact on my work influx and the summer swamp heat in NYC.
 Not fun.
 New York City with its looming skyscrapers and tread-milling can feel like a prison at times for a closet gypsy like me and the only thing I ever desire doing is to jailbreak and take a trip abroad.

 RIP to my old Passport: The two holes on the bottom page of my passport (the inside cover of the booklet) means that this old passport is retired.

-#1: Design-wise, it reminds me of where Hawaii went wrong when it tried to redesign its state driver’s license with chunky and cheesy vs “official”.
-Change can be good, but in the government design sense, I don’t appreciate much change.
+Design-wise, I feel like it went from “official” looking to chunky and cheesy .
 I want my official documents to look official– not some attempt at “beautiful” and I don’t want a picture of Americana filling the space of EACH PAGE of my passport.
 All I want to see is that gorgeously inked validation stamp of the country i’m visiting.
-That’s all.

 Inside the old passport: some country validation stamps are barely visible.
 While i’m not crazy about how the old page design competes with the country validation stamps as well, I do appreciate the division lines that hold my country stamps separate.

 Another thing I don’t like is the passport picture is now adhered to one of the sheets of passport paper instead of fixed to the inside cover of the passport booklet and protected by a thick plastic coating (in this way, the old version just seemed more reliably solid, durable and less susceptible to accidental page tearing).

 thickness & durability: notice the difference between page & book cover

 Lastly, I took a really lame picture this time. …And I did it twice!

 Call me vain, but if your passport photo is bad, you’re going to have to hold onto a picture of yourself for the next 10 years.

 Where to go for a passport photo?